Our strategy, values and risk appetite inform and shape our risk management and internal controls framework

 Impact

-Low commodity prices can result in lower levels of cash flow, profitability and valuation.
+Low commodity prices can result in higher cost operations becoming uneconomic which can in turn result in lower levels of cash flow, profitability and valuation.
 Lower cash flows and valuations may in turn constrain the Group’s ability to fund the acquisition of new royalties and streams, or meet financial covenants associated with its borrowing facility.

 Mitigation